paulwarren/nzde/dict/B/README.md

  <i>v.</i> (Rural) [high country] to slip over or end in a bluff.

+## Bluff oyster

+ <i>n.</i> the dredge oyster of the Foveaux Strait, New Zealand's chief commercial oyster [from Bluff, the mainland home port of Foveaux oysterboats]; also called Foveaux Strait oyster, Stewart Island oyster

 ## bluff road

  <i>n.</i> a road cut out on the side of a bluff